-Prerequisite: Acceptable ACCUPLACER score or Basic Writing.
-Prerequisite: Acceptable ACCUPLACER score or Elementary Algebra.
 Students must successfully complete the program to sit for the National

-Registry Exam to become a Certified Paramedic.
+Registry Exam to become a Licensed Paramedic.

-Note: All students will undergo a background check by the South Dakota Medical and Osteopathic Examiners in order to receive the required 'student status'.
-If you have been convicted, pled guilty or no contest to, or received a suspended imposition of sentence for a felony, misdemeanor, or other criminal offense, you are advised that it may not be possible for you to participate in the clinical portions of this program, which are required for graduation.
-You may also be prevented from taking required certification examinations, and you may be prevented from gaining employment in this field.
-Any questions should be directed to the Paramedic Program Director.
+Note: All students will undergo a background check by the South Dakota Medical and Osteopathic Examiners in order to receive the required "student status."
+Student status is required to complete the clinical portions of the Paramedic program.

+If you are or have been convicted, pleaded guilty or no contest to, or received a suspended imposition of sentence for a felony or certain misdemeanors, you are advised that you may not be able to complete all course requirements for your chosen program, you may be prevented from taking required certification/licensure examinations in your chosen program field, and you may be prevented from gaining employment in your program field.